 Susan Clarke and Susanne Graham met as members of the Ballarat Society of Artists Inc. Susan Clarke began her love of printmaking 10 years ago while studying B. Ed at ACU in 2004-7 and continued with night classes at Fed Uni and other workshops.
 Susanne Graham studied Textile Design at RMIT and over 15 years has developed her unusual black and white style of art.

 I have been a photographer for the last 10 years.
-I started taking photo's of everything that caught my eye mainly landscapes and objects.
-But I quickly turned to portrait photography and found this is what I meant to be doing.
-Today I photography people of all ages in my home studio or out on location.
+I started taking photo's of everything that caught my eye mainly, landscapes and objects.
+I quickly turned to portrait photography and found this is what I was meant to be doing.
+Today I photograph people of all ages in my home studio or out on location.
 My style is timeless to fine art.